zure-joona-immonen/ci-security/labs/lab05-license-check/README.md

 # Lab05 - License check

+Managing open-source licenses is a critical part of software governance and compliance.
+In this lab, you’ll detect all licenses used by your project and fail the build if anything other than MIT is discovered — while also learning to make exceptions where necessary.
+Tools like `Scancode`, Dotnet `Delice`, and `NPM license checker` can help automate license scanning across different ecosystems, ensuring you maintain visibility and control over your dependencies’ legal requirements.

 ## Find used licenses and fail on unknowns

 Check the licenses used in project and fail if there is something else than MIT and then learn to make exceptions.